oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_sql_tuning_advisor_tasks_execution_plan_stats_comparision.html.markdown

 # Data Source: oci_database_management_managed_database_sql_tuning_advisor_tasks_execution_plan_stats_comparision
 This data source provides details about a specific Managed Database Sql Tuning Advisor Tasks Execution Plan Stats Comparision resource in Oracle Cloud Infrastructure Database Management service.

+Retrieves a comparison of the existing SQL execution plan and a new plan.
-A SQL tuning task may suggest new execution plan for a SQL.
-The API returns the stats comparison report for the plans.
+A SQL tuning task may suggest a new execution plan for a SQL, and this API retrieves the comparison report of the statistics of the two plans.

 ## Example Usage